Skip to main content

 end

-However, such an approach can be error-prone and difficult to scale.
-What if multiple subscribers need to listen to this same set of events?
-Instead, define the events with a common parent:
+But this can be error-prone and difficult to scale.
+What if you add ProductShared?
+What if multiple subscribers need the same set of events?

 # Create a module that defines shared behavior